IslombekHasan/GroupsGenerator/README.md

 # Playgrounds: Groups Generator
-This is a simple Swift playgrounds to generate groups of randomly selected people
+This is a simple Swift playgrounds to generate groups of randomly selected people.